herotechcourse/spring-ecommerce-product/README.md

 - [x] Use `@Valid` in controller methods to trigger validation automatically
 - [x] Add a global exception handler using `@RestControllerAdvice` to return readable error messages when validation fails
 - [x] Ensure that the name is checked for uniqueness before creating/updating products

+## Functional Requirements Step 2-2 – Authentication & Authorization

+Implement token-based authentication using JSON Web Tokens (JWT).
+Users can register and log in with their email and password.
+Upon success, the server issues a token that will be used for future authenticated requests.

+### Login and Registration Flow

+- A new user can register by sending their email and password to the /api/members/register endpoint.

+- An existing user can log in using the /api/members/login endpoint.

+- If authentication is successful, the server responds with a JWT token.

+- The token is included in the Authorization header of future requests in the format:
+Authorization: Bearer <token>

+## Features Step 2-2

+- [ ] Create Member entity class to represent user accounts

+- [ ] Implement MemberRequest and TokenResponse DTOs for request/response handling

+- [ ] Add MemberRepository to manage member data

+- [ ] Use BCryptPasswordEncoder to hash user passwords before saving

+- [ ] Implement MemberService with:

+- [ ] register() method to create a new user and issue a JWT

+- [ ] login() method to authenticate credentials and issue a JWT

+- [ ] Create JWTProvider utility to generate and validate tokens

+- [ ] Implement MemberController with:

+- [ ] POST /api/members/register endpoint

+- [ ] POST /api/members/login endpoint

+- [ ] Return appropriate HTTP status codes:

+- 201 Created on successful registration

+- 200 OK on successful login

+- 403 Forbidden for invalid credentials

+- 401 Unauthorized for missing or invalid token